02 December 2024

 Jesus is mothered by her—

-“Begat” is the way the King James translates ἐγέννησεν/eyénnisen, “engenders”—or as I put it, “fathers” and “mothers,” depending on the parent.
-In verse 8 y’notice I had to translate it as “is the ancestor of,” and in verse 11 I made it “grandfathers,” because the author of Matthew decided to skip some generations.
+“Begat” is the way the KJV translated ἐγέννησεν/eyénnisen, “engenders”—or as I put it, “fathers” and “mothers,” depending on the parent.
+In verse 8 y’notice I had to translate it “is the ancestor of,” and in verse 11 I made it “grandfathers,” because the author of Matthew decided to skip some generations.
 Ancient genealogies do that sometimes, and drop a few unimportant or embarrassing leaves out of the family tree.
-Matthew does it because the author was trying to create a pattern in the genealogy:
+Matthew does it because the author deliberately wanted to create a pattern in the genealogy:

 Matthew 1.17 KWL

-So all the generations from Abraham to David are 14 generations,
+So all the generations from Abraham to David:

-and from the Babylonian exile to the King are 14 generations.
+And from the Babylonian exile to the King:

-They try to connect the dots… but there are no dots.
+But there are no dots.
 There were 14 generations from Abraham to David, 14 generations from the exile to Jesus… but 18 generations from David to the exile.
-Well, the author of Matthew decided to make all the segments 14 generations long.
-He skipped Yorám’s son Akhazyáhu, his grandson Yoáš, his great-grandson Amachyáhu, and goes straight to his great-great-grandson Uzziyáhu (NIV “Uzziah”).
+The author of Matthew chose to make all the segments 14 generations long.
+He skipped Yorám’s son Akhazyáhu, his grandson Yoáš, his great-grandson Amachyáhu, and went straight to his great-great-grandson Uzziyáhu (NIV “Uzziah”).
 He also skipped Josiah’s literal son Yehoakház and bounced to his grandson Yekhanyáhu (NIV “Jeconiah”).
 And now we have an easier-to-memorize pattern of 14-14-14.
 Handy!

 If you’re a biblical literalist, you’re gonna try to invent all sorts of reasons why Matthew’s edit of Jesus’s genealogy still counts as literalism.
-I’m not a literalist, so I’m not worried about it.
-Neither should you be.
+I’m not a literalist, so I don’t worry about it.
+Neither should you.

 The point of Jesus’s genealogy.